Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 2: Uncanny Metabolism

-When you roll **:d20-inv: Initiative**{.d20 }, you can regain all expended **:class-phb24-monk: Focus Point(s)**s.
+When you roll **:d20-inv: Initiative**{.d20 }, you can regain all expended **:class-phb24-monk: Focus Point(s)**.
 When you do so, roll your Martial Arts die, and regain a number of Hit Points equal to your Monk level plus the number rolled.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.